utiasASRL/boreas_vtr_wrapper/README.md

 ```

 ## To-do
+Some of these need to be implemented in large part in the VTR3 codebase.
+- Fix compilation warnings
 - Correctly load initial velocity conditions when starting from start frame != 0
 - Add start frame control to localization
 - Add submap saving to all pipelines
+- Add proper SE(2) localization for radar-lidar pipeline

 ## [License](./LICENSE)